Botiel/discord_albion_regear_bot/README.md

 - Assisted by: Tidal albion guild
 - Discord channel: https://discord.gg/eThMPjrytA

+# DISCLAIMER!
+  - this bot is a work in progress.
+  - daily maintained and updated.
+  - TODO:
+    1. add verification of item power before submitting a regear request
+    2. add "regear eligibility" column in the csv file

 # 1. How it works

   - You can either run it locally on your machine or on a docker container in the cloud.